skibek/Charts/docs/RekrutacjaPytania.md

 Czy w stringu można trzymać hasła?
 Nie bo są w pamięci i można zrobić dumpa, (Char[] - tablica char) String pool - pula stringów magazynowana w Java Heap Memory, bo są immutable

-- Reflection is an API which is used to examine or modify the behavior of methods, classes, interfaces at runtime.

 - Log levels - trace / debug / info / warn / error (LogBack)

-- polymorphism is the provision of a single interface to entities of different types

 - serialVersionUID - prevent serialization/deserial with java.io.InvalidClassException if this is changed
 ```